Serious Education ... plus the most fun you can have in metal finishing.

 And while your eggs are made in America, they come from corporate farms with chickens in metal cages, stacked ceiling high, fed a mixture of newspaper, recycled chicken excrement, and ground animal entrails.
 They are far more fit for throwing than for eating.

 I spent 45 years in manufacturing engineering, making countless visits to auto plants, and saw countless times where unionized auto workers delighted in sabotaging production.
 I went to Detroit to reprogram an automatic bumper plating line, but spent the day twiddling my thumbs because the workers correctly figured out that a great sabotage strategy would be to rub whole bars of buffing compounds on the back of the bumpers so all the tanks would be contaminated.
 They were right!
 My trip was wasted, a day of production lost, hundreds of bumpers ruined, thousands of gallons of expensive chemicals treated and dumped into the environment.
 This continuous worker-management fight was a game both sides played for decades, and it was all about sticking it to each other with never a thought to the buyer.
-After decades of this, Japan saw an opportunity to offer cars built by management and workers who cared about building good cars -- and the chickens came home to roost ...
+After decades of this, Japan saw an opportunity to offer cars built by management & workers who cared about building good cars -- and the chickens came home to roost ...
 So now it's all the buyer's fault?

-Although my Highlander Hybrid was built in Japan, demand became great enough that they've manufactured in Indiana now, employing American workers.
+Although my Toyota Highlander Hybrid was built in Japan, demand became great enough that they've manufactured in Indiana now, employing American workers.
 Meanwhile far fewer of my American dollars are going to Saudi Arabia for gasoline because Toyota struck a blow for American energy independence with Hybrids while GM, Ford, and Chrysler sat on their hands.
-Years later I can now finally buy a hybrid Ford, and I probably will -- but Ford will be sending a lot of my American money to Japan because Ford's hybrid engineering and technology are all bought from Toyota, who planned ahead while Ford didn't.
+Years later I can now finally buy a hybrid Ford, and I probably will -- but Ford will be sending a lot of my American money to Japan because Ford's hybrid engineering and technology are all licensed from Toyota, who planned ahead while Ford didn't.

 Yes, we need much more American manufacturing; it is critical to our economy and there will be much shedding of tears when we find out how important it was to our defense.
 The "Arsenal of Democracy" won both world wars, then we decided to raze it and build a huge "People's Arsenal" in China in its place.
 But cars are a small part of the problem: the bigger part is electronics and consumer goods, of which virtually nothing is made in America anymore.
 Where was the computer that you typed your complaint into manufactured? ... and the chair you're sitting on, the lightbulb you're working by, the fork you're eating with, your phone, your TV, your shoes, your pants, your shirt, and your underwear?

-When conflict with China comes, which it will, I fear we will learn for ourselves the lesson that Europe taught the Native Americans, that the North taught the South, and that we taught Japan once and Germany twice: bravery is important, but the side with the resources and manufacturing capacity is the side that will win.
+When conflict with China comes, which it will, I fear we will learn for ourselves the lesson that Europe taught the Native Americans, that the North taught the South, and that we taught Japan once and Germany twice: while bravery is important, the side with the resources and manufacturing capacity is the side that will win.

 Ted Mooney, P.E.
 RET